Reinoptland/coders-network/PLAN.md

 WHAT DO WE NEED?

 - Get email, password & name from user
-  - Form
+  - X Form
   - X Route & Link to see the form
-  - Event handlers / Listeners
+  - X Event handlers / Listeners
 - Send info api
   - async action
   - dispatch action